In this guide we’ll take a look at the best fence paints on the market.

 If you’re are looking for something a bit brighter to jazz up your garden, this Johnstone paint comes in a great range of stylish colours from subtle blues to bright pinks and everything in between.
 It is suitable for use on most wooden garden surfaces including fences, sheds and garden furniture.

 I used the Bold Plum to paint a small wooden playhouse and it came up a treat, looking like new in no time at all.
 It dries very quickly leaving a nice waxy, water repellent finish.
 I gave the playhouse a second coat to make the bold colour really stand out.

 The paint will provide up to four years protection for up to 30 metres squared.
 However, if you choose a bold colour you might want to give it two coats to really make an impact.

-A great paint if you are looking for something different from the more traditional wood colours.
+The might be the best fence paint for you if you are looking for something different from the traditional wood colours.